Four Regrettings and a Funeral: Production

-Following the death of recurring The Simpsons guest star Marcia Wallace, the episode acknowledged her passing during the chalkboard gag.
+Following the death of recurring The Simpsons guest star Marcia Wallace, the episode acknowledged her death during the chalkboard gag.
 The producers planned to retire her character after all the remaining episodes that she had recorded had aired.

 Television news program host Rachel Maddow guest starred as a fictionalized version of herself who used to work with Kent Brockman.
 Former American football player Joe Namath appeared as himself.
 He previously appeared in the ninth season episode "Bart Star."
 Writer Aaron Sorkin was reported to guest star in the episode, but he did not appear.

 Reception

 Viewing figures

 The episode received a 2.4/6 rating/share with adults 18–49, and was watched by a total of 5.43 million people, making it the most watched show on Animation Domination.
 The episode was down from the previous episode "Treehouse of Horror XXIV," which was watched by 6.42 million viewers and received a 3.0 rating.